Our writer adopts a pair of lovely rats, and meditates on politics, power and precarity.

 In the backroom of this lair –Hannibal Lecter’s lair– is a punch bag.
 Probably the crown jewels of the place.
 I could easily spend about two hours a day in there if it weren’t for other commitments and a fear of annoying neighbours.

-Bag work isn’t optimal –nothing replaces having a human partner, however many scenarios you dream up in your head as you shadow box.
+Bag work isn’t optimal – nothing replaces having a human partner, however many scenarios you dream up in your head as you shadow box.
 (Shadow box: how lovely is that phrase?!)
 But it’s a great way to focus on the foundations of the movements and the sequences, which is probably what I need anyway.
-I am out of practise in my striking, having mostly focused on trying to learn the interlocking logics of grappling this year as and when training has been possible.
+I am out of practice in my striking, having mostly focused on trying to learn the interlocking logic of grappling this year as and when training has been possible.
 And last year, everything was so mad and gungho –I didn’t get enough time to just, sort of.
 You know:

 Jab, cross, right roundhouse, switch kick.
 Jab, cross, switch kick, right roundhouse.
 Right tee.
 Step back.
 Right tee.
 Step back.
 Right tee.
 Jab Jab.
 Right elbow.
 Block.
 Block.
 Jab.
 Cross.
 Jab.
 Jab.
 Jab.
 Cross.
 Jab.
 Cross.
 Knee.
 Step back.
 Knee.
 Block.
 Knee.
 Elbow.
 Block.
 Jab.
 Cross.
 Uppercut.
 Cross.
 Decoy jab.
 Gnarly right hook.
 Pause.
 Step forward.
 Clinch.
 Knee.
 And he’s down.